 - Onion and garlic cloves.
 These amp up the flavor.
 You can really use any kind of onion you want to - I used sweet onion here but have used red onion with great success in the past.
 And, have you ever had roasted onion quarters?
 Yuuumm…

-- Oregano & Thyme - so good with the chicken!
+- Oregano & thyme - so good with the chicken!
+You can also use a store-bought or homemade Italian seasoning here.

-- Orange Zest.
+- Orange zest.
 The secret ingredient!
 Something about the addition of the orange zest here makes this dish.
 It brightens everything up in an unexpected way and really enhances the other flavors.
 DO NOT OMIT THIS!

 - Don’t put all the same ingredients in one spot on the sheet pan.
 Be sure to spread your ingredients out across the pan - in other words, don’t lump all the same type of thing in one spot.
 This dish really benefits from the flavors blending together and mixing the ingredients up on the sheet pan helps to do this while it is baking.

-- What if I’m making this for more than 4-6 people?
 As written, this recipe serves 4-6 and is made by roasting everything on one pan.
 But, as you can see from my pictures - this is a TIGHT fit.
 If you want your veggies a bit crispier, or if you’re upping the recipe to feed more, just divide the ingredients onto two sheet pans.
 Then after the first 25 minutes, flip the pans, moving the top pan to the bottom rack, and the bottom pan to the top rack.
 This will ensure that everything bakes evenly.

 What To Serve With This Chicken Sheet Pan Dinner.

-This recipe is great because you could serve it as a full meal all on its own.
+This recipe is great because you could serve it as a complete meal all on its own.
 But if you’re looking for a little extra, one of these salads or bread recipes is a great fit:

 - 20-Minute Yogurt Flatbread (with Roasted Garlic!)